thunderbird/webext-file-system-access/README.md

   _Use this to check whether the proxy is available and notify the user that it is needed for a specific functionality._

 - `readFileWithPicker(FsaPermissions, FsaPickerOptions)`
   Opens a file picker dialog and returns an `FsaFile` object for the selected file.
 If the permissions specified in the `FsaPermissions` object have not yet been granted, the user is prompted for the permissions after the file picker has closed.
+Returns an `FsaFile` object.

 - `writeFileWithPicker(Blob, FsaPermissions, FsaPickerOptions)`
   Opens a file picker dialog, saves the provided `Blob` to the selected location, and returns an `FsaFile` object.
 If the permissions specified in the `FsaPermissions` object have not yet been granted, the user is prompted for the permissions after the file picker has closed.
+Returns an `FsaFile` object.

 - `getFolderWithPicker(FsaPermissions, FsaPickerOptions)`
   Opens a folder picker dialog to select a folder.
 If the permissions specified in the `FsaPermissions` object have not yet been granted, the user is prompted for the permissions after the folder picker has closed.
+Returns the `folderId` of the selected folder.
   _Only the `defaultFolderId` property of the `FsaPickerOptions` is evaluated, the other properties do not apply to folders._

 - `getPermissions(folderId, fileName)`